sThig/goteam/readme.md

 * Captain gets a shiny ⭐ ⭐ for being captain
 * Co Captain gets only one ⭐
 * team gets listed in a <ul>

+# Notes
+* having a hard time with the forEach loop when I know is basic stuff, it's just that this is hard for me right now (being completely transparent).
+* learning about the rest operator, that's fun, I like that